 There are so many independent coffee shops along the promenade and the grand, art deco Midland Hotel does a wonderful afternoon tea, where you can look across the Bay whilst dining in one of Morecambe’s finest restaurants.
 I got a coffee to go (god knows why, it was 26 degrees) and went to a secluded spot on the prom where I could do some writing.

 I am looking for inspiration for something I am writing which is quite dark and would be the first time I’ve ever really written anything remotely related to the thriller genre, so I have been looking for books about psychopaths, criminals and psychology to get some knowledge and inspiration on how to write a character with criminal tendencies.
 No matter how often I go into the bookshop or how many times I have spoken to the owner, it didn’t take away any of the weirdness when I casually asked, “Where do you keep your books about psychopaths?”
 His reply is one of the many reasons that adore this shop, “There should be some true crime books in that corner, but there’ll probably be a load of other stuff mixed in there as well, as is with this shop.”
 Everything is just everywhere.
-He wasn’t wrong, among Jack the Ripper and The Mafia’s methods of torture, was Sense and sensibility and an curiously thick book about hydrangeas; about as thick as the Lord of the Rings trilogy, but literally just about hydrangeas?
+He wasn’t wrong, among Jack the Ripper and The Mafia’s Methods of Torture, was Sense and Sensibility and a curiously thick book about hydrangeas; about as thick as the Lord of the Rings trilogy, but literally just about hydrangeas?

 I bought three books, David Hume A Treatise of Human Nature, Sigmond Freud 7.
 On Sexuality and The Blonde on the Street Corner by David Goodis.
-Hopefully they will ignite some inspiration.
-For now though, I am reading His Bloody Project by Graeme Macrae Burnet, so I took my gruesome little book and found a spot on the beach where I could eat an ice cream and watch the sunset.
+Hopefully, they will ignite some inspiration.
+For now though, I am reading His Bloody Project by Graeme Macrae Burnet, so I took my gruesome little book and found a spot on the beach where I could eat ice cream and watch the sunset.

 Morecambe is beautifully inspiring, misjudged and if you look closely, you’ll see that the magic of the past hasn’t been forgotten, it’s still there when you look in the right places.